Molajo/IoC/README.md

 ```

-#### Example 3: Standard DI Handler
+#### Example 3: Standard Service Provider

-A Service DI Handler is not always needed.
-Classes can be created by the Standard DI Handler.
+A Service Service Provider is not always needed.
+Classes can be created by the Standard Service Provider.
 It will match
 the values defined in the $options associative array with the Constructor parameters and use that data
 to create the class.
 For the service name, use the fully qualified class name.